pregnancy

 The Harmonious Balancing Act:

 While iron and folate carry individual significance, their symbiotic relationship proves vital for a healthy pregnancy.
+Their complementary functions create a foundation for healthy development.
 Iron facilitates red blood cell formation, while folate acts as a guardian against neural tube defects.
 This dynamic duo ensures optimal oxygen transport and neural development for the growing baby.

 Conclusion: